Is Hot Chocolate Safe During Pregnancy? (Updated 2026 Guide)

 How much hot chocolate is safe during pregnancy?

-Is homemade hot chocolate better during pregnancy?
+Is homemade hot chocolate safer during pregnancy?

 How Do We Score Products for Pregnancy Safety?